 The installation consists of a box with a triangular opening in front, attached to the wall on about 1m 40cm height.
 When taking a look into the box the viewer can see an empiric 120º from above of the space where the installation is shown.
-However, diving into this single channeled VR experience the observers eye is projected in big on top of the box noticeable by everyone prensent.
-Similarities with the phallic and macho driven "eye on top of a pyramid" iluminati-symbol are intentional and invite the watcher to critically play with ones social position, the position of others and general reflection of the self and society.
+However, diving into this single channeled VR experience the observer's eye is projected magnified on top of the box noticeable by everyone present.
+Similarities with the phallic and macho driven "eye on top of a pyramid" Illuminati-symbol are intentional and invite the watcher to critically play with one's own social position, the position of others, and a general reflection of the self and society.

 CCTV Installation including 2 Infrared Mini cameras,